wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

         2. Serialize each `Request` using `encoding/gob`.
         3. Unserialize the `Request` using `encoding/gob`.

-I ended up passing per-request file descriptors to the child process before each RPC call.
+I ended up passing the segment's file descriptor to the child process before the corresponding RPC call.
 Much of the previous code was simplified to hide this complexity, but the implementation of sending and receiving file descriptors can be found in [`pkg/unixmsg/send_fd.go`](https://github.com/WIZARDISHUNGRY/hls-await/blob/blog-post/pkg/unixmsg/send_fd.go).